What would you do if you could untie that capital and suddenly free cash flow to invest in your business? Music to your ears, right?

 On this note, José shared: “We did a lot of research.
 We found out how the industry works and the trademark secrets.
 For example, 4 to 5 perfume houses make 95% of the perfumes that you wear.
 There are a lot of licensing deals, and so on.
 We raised money with our business plan and research, so we did a lot of legwork.”

-With capital to invest in product R&D, brands could develop new product lines that could be sold to:
+With capital to invest in product R&D, brands could expand existing product lines to reach:

 Product R&D is notoriously expensive, so none of this is possible without the free cash flow to invest.
 By freeing up more working capital, new products, and tapping into new markets becomes a clear possibility.